himanshusharma4v4/Library_DevRev/README.md

 To deploy this project run

 Step 1: Install xampp Software.
 Step 2: Then you need to import the database which is available in DATABASE folder.
 Step 3: Then create a database.
 Write the name "library1" like this.
 If you write a different name you need to change the connection.php code too because we've connected a database named library in our code.
+Step 4: and you are good to go with Database Connectivity to Xampp.